synchronizing/toolbox/README.md

 ### `string`

-Comes out of the box with built-in ANSI formats that allows one to do the following:
+Comes out of the box with built-in ANSI formats that allows text style modification.

 ```python
 from toolbox import bold, red